+BAFE is a national fire safety register and recognises the different legislation in the jurisdictions of the United Kingdom's constituent countries.
 Scotland's fire safety regime differs to that of other parts of the United Kingdom.

-'Contractors should be competent and fire protection products should be fit for their purpose and properly installed and maintained.
+Contractors should be competent and fire protection products should be fit for their purpose and properly installed and maintained.
 Third party certification is one method of providing a reasonable assurance of quality.

 Third-party certification or assurance for products and services involves a certification body independently checking competencies and processes and that standards are being met.
 If the certification body is reputable, this can be an effective means of providing assurance.

-Products and services that are not third-party approved are not necessarily less reliable, but third-party quality assurance can offer the comfort that products and services are fit for purpose.'
+Products and services that are not third-party approved are not necessarily less reliable, but third-party quality assurance can offer the comfort that products and services are fit for purpose.”

 In addition, BAFE is promoting public policy changes and improvements.
-Our primary focus is to achieve third party certification of fire risk assessors.
-We are worried that those responsible for fire safety in buildings have no guarantee or assurance of the efficacy and validity of fire risk assessment advice which they receive.
-BAFE has launched a new scheme ‘Life Safety Fire Risk Assessment SP205’ for companies who provide this service, which is currently available from three UKAS accredited certification bodies.
+A particular focus is to achieve third-party certification of fire risk assessors.
+BAFE share concerns from the industry that those responsible for fire safety in buildings have no guarantee or assurance of the competence and validity of fire risk assessment advice which they receive.
+The BAFE SP205 scheme, Life Safety Fire Risk Assessment, exists for competent companies and sole traders who provide this service, which is assessed via UKAS Accredited Certification Bodies NSI or SSAIB.